Logiqx/gps-details/docs/devices/garmin/repeats/README.md

-One of the trials from the second day also show an extremely long dropout (highlighted in yellow), which corresponds to the long-straight line (orange) visible on one of the screenshots showing the test circuit.
+One of the trials from the second day also shows an extremely long dropout (highlighted in yellow), which corresponds to the long-straight line (orange) visible on one of the screenshots showing the test circuit.

 ![fr255-speedreader-2](img/fr255-speedreader-2.png)